beausmith/svangel.github.com/index.markdown

 layout: default
 title: SVAngel
 ---
-SV Angel is a Silicon Valley-based angel fund.
-Together as a team we provide mentoring, business development, early and later-stage fund raising, M&A, and strategic advice.
+SV Angel is an angel fund based in Silicon Valley.
+As a team we provide a strong network, mentorship, and strategic advice around business development, fund raising, M&A and other inflection points.
 <ul id="links" class="unstyled">
   <li>
     <a href="https://twitter.com/#!/svangel/companies">